I was reviewing some old PDFs I had in my “prepping” folder and I came across these figures from a book copyrighted in 1922:

 I’ve eaten rabbit on multiple occasions in a variety of dishes.
 It was good, but I don’t recall if it was exactly like the book describes: “A fine grained white meat that is highly nutritious and very nourishing, and everyone who has tried this meat will want more.”

-What I do know is that rabbit meat has very little fat and you cannot survive on it alone.
+What I do know is rabbit meat has very little fat and you cannot survive on it alone.
 That’s where eating your eggs every day and cooking with oil or lard will help.

 I am Considering Rabbits